 rsync -avh --dry-run /src [email protected]:/dest

-Rsync is a very useful utility for transferring small to large amounts of data between two systems.
-You can also use Rsync to backup the entire system at a remote backup drive.
-In this tutorial, you have learned a few useful Rsync command examples that are really helpful for daily tasks.
+Rsync is a great utility for transferring large amounts of data between two machines.
+You may also use Rsync to back up the entire system at a remote backup location in this article.
+You've learned some practical Rsync command examples in this article that are great for daily tasks.